JoesCat/gimp-refocus-it/README.md

 ![](img/restored3.jpg)

-Notice that the amplified noise has been partialy removed.
+Notice that the amplified noise has been partially removed.

 ## Restoration with area smoothing